 Here’s a brief description of each of the test case management apps on my list showing what it does best, plus screenshots to showcase some of the features.

-Key features include end-to-end test coverage, a comprehensive test plan strategy, failure triaging and test maintenance, high-quality bug reports, fast parallel test run infrastructure, and an easy-to-use app for real-time status updates.
+Other key services include end-to-end test coverage, a comprehensive test plan strategy, failure triaging and test maintenance, high-quality bug reports, fast parallel test run infrastructure, and an easy-to-use app for real-time status updates.
+Their team also integrates with your internal tech stack to give you a real-time view of your software’s performance.

 Applause is an enterprise testing platform that gives users access to real-world feedback from a global community of experts.
 It also goes beyond SaaS to offer holistic test-case-management-as-a-service.